d4nnyk/Winbagility/README.md

 <pre>
 <b>Winbagility</b>
 At this time it is just another crappy POC.
-It gives the ability to open debugged 8.1 x64 RAW memory dump "directly" in WinDbg.
+It gives the ability to open debugged and undebugged 8.1 x64 RAW  physical memory dump "directly" in WinDbg.
 It is useless for the moment, Volatility is better than this !

 <b>How does it works ?</b>